FNA-NET/FNA-Old/README.md

 # FNA-NET
 [![Nuget](https://img.shields.io/nuget/vpre/FNA.NET)](https://www.nuget.org/packages/FNA.NET/)

-FNA-NET is a pure .NET 6+ fork of FNA.
+FNA-NET is a .NET 6+ fork of FNA.
 Its goal is to develop games with FNA/XNA on the morden .NET 6.0+ platform.

 ## Supported Platforms

-Since it's ported with pure .NET 6.0 from FNA, it should only support platforms which .NET 6 supports.
-So console platforms(include Xbox One) should be not supported until .NET 6 does.
+Since it's ported with .NET 6.0 from FNA, it should only support platforms which .NET 6 supports.
+Xbox One is supported by targeting netstandard2.0.
 Android is not supported like FNA.

  - Desktop PCs
    - Windows Direct3D